bennettandrewm/Microsoft_Box_Office_Analysis/README.md

 ![movie data erd](https://raw.githubusercontent.com/learn-co-curriculum/dsc-phase-1-project-v2-4/master/movie_data_erd.jpeg)

-### RESULTS
+## RESULTS

-#### GENRE
+### GENRE
 To examine genre, the goal was to find a correlation between the roughly 20 or so categories and the financial metrics, Gross_Margin in particular.
-When we correlated, we find that the Adventure Genre correlates most strongly with Gross_Margin.
+When we correlated, we found that the Adventure Genre correlates most strongly with Gross_Margin.

 ![Genre.png](https://github.com/bennettandrewm/Microsoft_Box_Office_Analysis/blob/master/Images/Genre.png)

 ####  GRAPH 1 - Correlation Factors of Genre on Gross_Margin.
-We can see that it's nearly double the correlation factor of the next genre.
-It also pairs well with Sci-FI, Action, and Animation.
-Rarely is a movie just one genre.
+We can see that it's nearly double the correlation factor of the next genres which are Sci-Fi, Action, and Animation.
+These genres also positiviely correlate, pairing well with Adventure.
+When we think about these categories. it's important to note that rarely is a movie just one genre.
 More common to see a Sci-Fi, Adventure movie or Animated, Adventure movie.
 And the data bares this out, with one common theme.
 ADVENTURE!

 #### BUDGET
 To examine budget, we wanted to see if there was any range of budget that seemed to perform better than othes.
 To do this, we created budget categories and measured the distribution of these categories against the ROIs.
 The goal was to see if there was a trend between HOW MANY movies success or fail (based on an ROI = 1) based on their budget.
 What we found was...